-IPVanish starts at $10.00/month for a 1-month plan while the yearly plan comes down to $8.99/month.
+IPVanish starts at $3.25/month.
 You get a 7-day money-back guarantee for all plans and you can use up to 10 devices simultaneously with a single plan.

 IPVanish vs TunnelBear – which is better?

 IPVanish vs TunnelBear – what’s the verdict?
 TunnelBear offers decent security features, easy to use clients, and affordable plans.
-However, it’s privacy, support, speed and performance could be better.
-It also is no good for use with China and Netflix.
+However, it’s privacy, support, speed, and performance could be better.

 If you’d love to learn more about these services, check out our full reviews linked below.